Click on an indicator below to find out more.

 If a firm makes its results public you can read them for yourself and make your own decision as to whether they are good enough.
 Hopefully at some point it will become routine for all companies to publish their social audit results – then, at that point, we can use the results to start to differentiate between them.

 Has the company put in place a mechanism by which factory workers can confidentially get in contact to raise issues of concern?

-We have heard that some companies have recently put in place mechanisms (usually a telephone hotline or internet mailbox) for workers in their supplier factories to contact them directly and in confidence if they are experiencing problems.
+We have heard that some companies have put in place mechanisms (usually a telephone hotline or internet mailbox) for workers in their supplier factories to contact them directly in their own language and in confidence if they are experiencing problems.
 We think this is a really positive step.
 It gives factory workers a way to make their voice heard if they are facing difficulties with their management or in their day-to-day working conditions.
-It also helps to give they buying company greater insight into what really goes on in factories.
-Although we realise that it is not a panacea and that (for example) workers may be actively discouraged from raising complaints, we do think a mechanism of this sort is a very easy thing for a company to put in place and it is something we would like to see all companies doing.
+It also helps to give the buying company greater insight into what really goes on in factories.
+Although we realise that it is not a panacea and that (for example) workers may be actively discouraged from raising complaints, we do think a mechanism of this sort is a relatively easy thing for a company to put in place and it is something we would like to see all companies doing.

 Has the company started to conduct social audits further down its supply chain?

 Tracking the source of the clothes we wear is complicated.
 A fashion company may have a direct relationship with its supplier factories where the clothes it sells are actually sewn together, but there are numerous steps in the chain before that.
 For example, the supplier factory must buy the fabric and accessories it uses from somewhere.
 It may also contract out some parts of the manufacturing process – such as intricate embroidery – to other factories or to home workers.